huanjianzhuo/RL-ICSA/ADRL/readme.md

 - `--n_communications`: Number of communication rounds
 - `--n_total_local_epochs`: Total number of local training epochs
 - `--batch_size`: Batch size
+- `--attack`: The attack method to be used
+- `--defence`: The defence method to be used

 ## Configuration